bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 20 (‘buying and selling’)<a id="np-20"></a>

-‘Ahaṃ bhante nānappakārakaṃ kayavikkayaṃ samāpajjiṃ, idaṃ me nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Ahaṁ bhante nānappakārakaṁ kayavikkayaṁ samāpajjiṁ, idaṁ me nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.’

 '*Ven. sir, I have engaged in various kinds of buying and selling.
 This (gain)